ArcheometriaiMűhely - Archaeometry Workshop, a new e-journal published by the Hungarian National Museum

 The papers should be submitted to the editor in electronic format.
 More details on format are given here in the Instruction for Authors.

 We are especially interested in your opinion: feedback notes are most welcome.
-We are also aiming at obtaining an impact factor for the new periodical to be able to help not only the dissemination of results but also the advance of the authors.
+We are also aiming at obtaining scientometric indices for the new periodical to be able to help not only the dissemination of results but also the advance of the authors.